Don Gregorio Antón: Recognition

-In 2006, Antón's Artist-in-residence at Light Work would lead to the exhibition and catalog Ollin Mecatl: The Measure of Movements, curated and authored by the Executive Director and photographer Hannah Freiser.
-Fine Arts Critic and former Director of the Michael C. Rockefeller Arts Center, Katherine Rushworth described it as "One of the most elegant shows of the year".
-The show contained Antón's "Retablos" series, intimate images on copper plates that harken to religious iconography often found in colonial churches.
-This style of devotional paintings were first experienced by Antón when he was an altar boy at Saint Francis Xavier church in Pico Rivera.
+In 2006, Antón's Artist-in-residence at Light Work resulted in the exhibition and catalog Ollin Mecatl: The Measure of Movements, curated and authored by executive director and photographer Hannah Freiser.
+Katherine Rushworth, Fine Arts Critic and former Director of the Michael C. Rockefeller Arts Center, described it as "One of the most elegant shows of the year".
+The show included Antón's "Retablos" series, images on copper plates that allude to religious iconography often found in colonial churches.
+Antón first encountered this style of devotional paintings as an altar boy at Saint Francis Xavier church in Pico Rivera.